-Iconic GP & J Baker patterns are given a gorgeous makeover on velvet fabric.
-The wonderfully soft materials, combined with the large prints, are the best way to make a feature armchair or update a sofa.
+Iconic GP & J Baker patterns are given a makeover on velvet fabric.
+These wonderfully materials, combined with the large prints, are the best way to make feature furniture.

 Indigo, soft blue, light brown, muted red, and emerald green are all engaged in this ode to Indienne textiles.
-Detailed printed velvet, toile, and damask are the ideal way to draw the eye to upholstery, curtains or cushions.
+Detailed printed velvet, toile, and damask are the ideal way to draw the eye.

-Archival prints are re-designed in big bold patterns for walls with climbing florals, a statement ikat, and stunning scenery.
-A trellis pattern and herringbone in complementary colours can then continue the tones throughout a home.
+Re-designed archival prints in big bold patterns for walls with climbing florals, a statement ikat, and stunning scenery.
+A trellis and herringbone are also in complementary colours.

-Intricate embroidery and beautiful block-prints take centre stage on natural grounds.
-An elegant collection that's particularly suited to stunning drapery and traditional interiors whether in the city or the country.
+Intricate embroidery and beautiful block-prints take centre-stage on natural grounds.
+An elegant collection that's suited to drapery and traditional interiors in the city or the country.

-The patination of time has a 3D effect with these textured wallpaper designs.
-It's marked in inspiration from threadbare tapestries, created with raffia, and etched in the cracks of cork.
-The latter then reveals gold detailing for even more luxury.
+The patination of time has a 3D-effect on these textured wallpaper designs.
+It's marked in the threadbare tapestries, created with raffia, and etched in the cracks of cork.

-Earthy tones are used alongside tranquil duck egg blue to update traditional country cottage patterns on wallpaper.
-Flying ducks, plaid, and paisley join game birds, trees, dogs, and a complementing textured semi-plain.
+Earthy tones are used alongside tranquil duck egg to update traditional country cottage patterns on wallpaper.
+Flying ducks, plaid, and paisley join game birds, trees, dogs, and plains.

-Iconic designs are given new life with these printed fabrics.
-The brand's heritage is celebrated with delicate bird motifs, soft pastel florals, and classic trellis designs that are perfect for creating a feature in homes.
+Iconic designs are renewed with these printed fabrics.
+Their heritage is honoured with delicate bird motifs, soft pastel florals, and classic trellis designs, perfect features in homes.

-This collection pays homage to the patterns that travelled across The Silk Road with a long-lasting impact on Western culture.
-These designs have been re-imagined and re-worked over time creating something Western that was born in the East.
+A homage to patterns that travelled across The Silk Road with a long-lasting impact.
+These designs have been re-imagined creating something Western born in the East.

-A Baker Lifestyle range that's bursting with colour and joy.
-Vibrant tones bring this heavy embroidery to life in a celebration of Mexican culture.
-They instantly elevate windows as cheerful curtains.
+A Baker Lifestyle range that's bursting with colour for elevating windows as cheerful curtains.
+Vibrant tones bring this heavy embroidery to life in a celebration of Mexico.

-With a strong Arts & Crafts aesthetic throughout, this line interprets key archival prints.
-They echo the styles of some of the most renowned figures of the movement, including William Morris and Charles Voysey, to make modern masterpieces.
+This line interprets archival prints with an Arts & Crafts aesthetic.
+They emulate renowned figures of the movement, including Morris and Voysey, to make modern masterpieces.

-A wonderful range of woven materials, robust hand-block printed fabrics, and painstaking embroideries that are created by master craftsmen.
-They're presented in a subdued colour palette ranging from deep indigo to pale aqua and neutral tones.
+A range of weaves, robust hand-blocked fabrics, and painstaking embroideries created by master craftsmen.
+Seen in subdued colours: deep indigo, pale aqua and neutral tones.